Chris Casali

-Chris Casali’s process driven practice employs an exploratory and intuitive approach to the creation of highly detailed and considered paintings.
-Her work, guided by the gesture of abstract expressionism, considers the influence of the external world on the internal self.
+Chris Casali’s process driven practice employs an exploratory and intuitive approach to the creation of highly detailed and considered drawings and paintings.
+Her work, guided by the gesture of abstract expressionism considers the influence of the external world on the internal self.
+A practice that does not conform to a particular theoretical framework, rather guided by various personal experiences, memories, and an ongoing fascination for materiality; an in-depth study that analyses the governing tenets artists use to create and express aesthetic experience.

-Her practice does not conform to a particular theoretic framework, rather she is guided by various personal experiences and memories as well as her ongoing fascination with detail.
-Her deep understanding of the materiality of paint allows her works to evolve dramatically over time.
-She straddles the tension between push and pull in her abstract marks on the canvas until a form is finally revealed.
-This form often hints towards the natural environment and fractured landscapes that are now obscured and disconnected in form.
+Her deep understanding in the materiality of paint has allowed her practice to evolve over time.
+Creating work that straddles a push and pull tension that abstracts gestural marks until a form is finally revealed.
+Work that often hints towards the natural and endangered environment and culminates into a series of fractured landscapes that are obscured and disconnected in form.

 Biography